krishansubudhi/krishansubudhi.github.io/_posts/2020-01-12-hdinsight.md

 description: Challenges and approaces to submit job in VS code with links, results and opinions
 ---

-The goal was to do analysis on the following dataset using Spark.
+The goal was to do analysis on the following dataset using Spark without download large files to local machine.

 https://data.sfgov.org/Public-Safety/Fire-Department-Calls-for-Service/nuek-vuh3

 The file size is around 2 GB.
 I had been running all my analysis in local spark cluster before.
 I started to search for alternatives.
 HDInsight is azure's solution to run distributed big data analysis jobs.
-HDInsight also has spark suport.
+HDInsight also has spark support.

 ## HDI spark job submission ways